proger/uk4b/README.md

 # UNLP 2023 Shared Task in Grammatical Error Correction for Ukrainian

+The Second Ukrainian NLP workshop ([UNLP 2023](https://unlp.org.ua/)) organizes the first Shared Task in Grammatical Error Correction for Ukrainian.

 ## Task description

-In this shared task, your goal is to correct a text in the Ukrainian language to make it grammatical and/or more fluent.
+In this shared task, your goal is to correct a text in the Ukrainian language to make it grammatical or both grammatical and fluent.

-There are two tracks in this shared task.
+There are two tracks in this shared task: GEC-only and GEC+Fluency.
+It is **not mandatory** to participate in both subtasks, i.e., participating in either GEC-only or GEC+Fluency is acceptable.

 ## Track 1: GEC-only